-1. The CNO may appoint, in writing, one or more ombudsmen-atlarge.
+- 1. The CNO may appoint, in writing, one or more ombudsmen-at-large.
 They are the spouse of the Master Chief Petty Officer of the Navy and another spouse of a senior flag officer.
-The ombudsman-at-large is responsible for advising the CNO and or Master Chief Petty Officer of the Navy on matters affecting Sailors and their families.
-The ombudsmen-at-large will be tasked by the CNO and report directly to CNO.
+The ombudsman-at-large_is responsible for advising the CNO and or Master Chief Petty Officer of the Navy on matters affecting Sailors and their families.
+The ombudsmen-at-large_will report directly to CNO.
 Specific duties will be addressed in the letter of appointment.
-Additional duties that may be performed by the ombudsmen-at-large are:

-a.
-Act as a focal point for the important flow of information to Navy ombudsmen, Sailors, and their families.

-b.
-Be an advocate of the Navy and the Navy Family Ombudsman Program.

-c.
-Understand available Navy family programs and provide vital, timely, and responsive information to the Navy community.

-d.
-Encouraged to serve as a member of the OPAG.

-e.
-Meet periodically with CNO, as CNO determines necessary.

-2. Per reference (f), the CNIC ombudsman program manager shall be the accepting official for any additional volunteers assisting the ombudsman-at-large in the performance of official duties.
-The ombudsman-at-large shall supervise the volunteers as part of their official duties.

-3. The ombudsman-at-large may travel to Navy sites with the CNO, the Commander, Navy Installations Command, the Naval Inspector General, the Master Chief Petty Officer of the Navy and other senior officials at CNO's discretion.
-The ombudsmanat-large may also visit commands, meet with command ombudsmen and family members, and attend meetings and conferences.
+Additional duties that may be performed by the ombudsmen-at-large are: - a.
+Act as a focal point for the important flow of information to Navy ombudsmen, Sailors, and their families. - b.
+Be an advocate of the Navy and the Navy Family Ombudsman Program. - c.
+Understand available Navy family programs and provide vital, timely, and responsive information to the Navy community. - d.
+Serve as a member of the OPAG. - 2.
+Per reference (f), the CNIC ombudsman program manager shall be the accepting official for any additional volunteers assisting the ombudsman-at-large in the performance of official duties.
+The ombudsman-at-large shall supervise the volunteers as part of their official duties. - 3.
+The ombudsman-at-large may travel to Navy sites with the CNO, Navy Inspector General and Master Chief Petty Officer of the Navy.
+They may also visit commands, meet with command ombudsmen and family members, and attend meetings and conferences.
 During these visits, information important to the successful operation and improvement of the ombudsman program may be learned.
-Ombudsmen-at-large are encouraged to share this information with the CNIC ombudsman program manager per guidance from the CNO.
+Ombudsmen-at-large are encouraged to share this information with the CNIC ombudsman program manager per guidance from the CNO. - 4.
+The ombudsman-at-large will be provided training and support per the provisions of reference (f).

-4. The CNO will be the accepting official for the volunteer services provided by the ombudsman-at-large via a DD Form 2793.
-See enclosure (7), paragraph 6.
-Individual travel authorizations for ombudsman-at-large will be processed through the immediate office of the CNO.

-5. The ombudsman-at-large will be provided training and support per the provisions of reference (f).

-a.
-An ombudsman-at-large not currently familiar with the ombudsman program must attend Ombudsman Basic Training prior to or as soon as possible after appointment, and other training to ensure continued familiarization with the ombudsman program.

-b.
-In addition to the support provided by the immediate office of the CNO, as described in paragraph 4 above, CNIC and the Master Chief Petty Officer of the Navy's offices have been designated by the CNO to provide support to the ombudsmen-atlarge per the provisions for command support of ombudsmen in this instruction.

-6. The term of service for the ombudsman-at-large automatically expires and a letter of resignation is required when their spouse retires from active duty or transfers to the Fleet Reserve.
+- a.
+An ombudsman-at-large not currently familiar with the ombudsman program must attend OBT prior to or as soon as possible after appointment, and other training to ensure continued familiarization with the ombudsman program. - b.
+CNIC and the Master Chief Petty Officer of the Navy's offices have been designated by the CNO to provide support to the ombudsmen-at-large per the provisions for command support of ombudsmen in this instruction. - 5.
+The term of service for the ombudsman-at-large automatically expires and a letter of resignation is required when their spouse retires from active duty or transfers to the Fleet Reserve.
 A letter of resignation is also required when a new CNO is appointed.
 The new CNO may request that the current ombudsman-at-large remain until a replacement can be found or reappoint the incumbent.